jonlovera/hyperapp-axios/README.md

 [![npm](https://img.shields.io/npm/dm/hyperapp-axios-reducer.svg)](https://www.npmjs.com/package/hyperapp-axios-reducer) [![GitHub license](https://img.shields.io/github/license/jonlov/hyperapp-axios-reducer.svg)](https://github.com/jonlov/hyperapp-axios-reducer/blob/master/LICENSE)

-hyperapp-axios-reducer is a 3 KB library (including axios) that expose an api object into the hyperapp actions and handle all the states of the data for you.
+hyperapp-axios-reducer is a 1.5 KB library that expose an api object into the hyperapp actions and handle all the states of the data for you. hyperapp-axios-reducer
 ## Installation

 ```bash